Sambathraj16/Sambathraj16/README.md

 - 👋 Hi, I’m Sambathraj
 - 👀 I’m interested in implementing AI for welfare of society
 - 🔭 I’m currently learning about Transformers
-- 🦾👷‍♂️I’m looking to collaborate on projects which involves time series analysis , anomaly detection and so
+- 🦾👷‍♂️I’m looking to collaborate on projects which involves creating Agentic AI with RAG solutions.

 <!---
 Sambathraj16/Sambathraj16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.